-Laser treatments are effective in removing visible blood vessels, reducing redness, reducing acne bumps associated with rosacea, and correcting disfigurement of the nose.
+Laser treatments are effective in reducing visible blood vessels, reducing redness, reducing acne bumps associated with rosacea, and correcting disfigurement of the nose.
 During laser treatment, the skin becomes smoother by stimulating the growth of new collagen fibers in the treated skin.

 How many treatments do I need?

 Typically, three or more treatments occurring at four to six week intervals are required.
 Side effects may include redness and swelling with the first day or so.
 Visible blood vessels typically disappear after the first treatment, but some recur after six weeks.
 Lasers are a treatment for the condition, not a cure.
 Managing rosacea requires long-term preventive measures.